 Exploring the history of a city like York can be an expensive day out or short break, luckily The JORVIK Group offer the Pastport.
 The Pastport admission pass enables you to visit five of the best city-centre attractions in York including Barley Hall, DIG – An Archaeological Adventure, Henry VII Experience and Richard III Experience, throughout the year, for one discounted price.
 Pastport covers 2,000 Years of history, 5 York Attractions all for 1 Great Price.

 York City centre is encompassed by its ancient walls and is accessible on foot.
 DIG – An Archaeological Adventure is located in the St. Saviour’s Church on St. Saviourgate, right in the heart of the modern city of York.
 The attraction is well signposted.

 Travelling by Train

 DIG – An Archaeological Adventure is a 15-minute walk from York Railway Station and the route is well signposted.
 York Railway Station has great links to major cities across the UK.
-Search for your train tickets using Train Genius.
+See the Raileasy website for details.